 Using the Eisenhower Matrix

 This Eisenhower matrix results in four quadrants with various strategies.
-Stephen Covey, author of The Seven Habits of Highly Effective People, further popularized Eisenhower's concept of this time management matrix by supporting Eisenhower's use of four quadrants to determine the urgency of one's tasks.
+Stephen Covey, the author of The Seven Habits of Highly Effective People, further popularized Eisenhower's concept of this time management matrix by supporting Eisenhower's use of four quadrants to determine the urgency of one's tasks.

 Here is how the four quadrants work: